Local Teacher Dr. Justin Antos Up For Grammy Award As A Music Education Finalist

 With many of his students’ families struggling financially, Antos has been known to hold fundraisers and even used his own stimulus money to help get instruments in the hands of those who wanted to play.

-Since the nomination., Antos says it’s been great to hear from people from the community, former students — and others he’s met through music reaching out to congratulate him.MORE NEWS: Women's History Month: Ngozi Okonjo-Iweala First Woman, First African World Trade Organization Director General
+Since the nomination, Antos says it’s been great to hear from people from the community, former students, and others he’s met through music reaching out to congratulate him.MORE NEWS: Chicago Weather: We're Not Done With Winter Just Yet

-Since he is a finalist, he’ll receive a $1,000 and so does the school.
-For that Antos is grateful to the academy.
+Since he is a finalist, he’ll receive $1,000 and so does the school.
+For that, Antos is grateful to the The Recording Academy.